COTS' Mission Statement

 Adults

-and 64 children experiencing homelessness in area hotels received re-housing and support services.
+and 16 children experiencing homelessness in area hotels and motels received re-housing and support services.

 Households